thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 `Global Interpreter Lock`_.

-On 2024-10-07, `Python 3.13`_ released with GIL and no-GIL builds as a result of the tremendous work done towards :pep:`703`.
+On 2024-10-07, `Python 3.13`_ released with GIL and no-GIL builds as a result of the tremendous work done towards :pep:`703`!
+However, "free-threaded CPython" is still in experimental stages, and will need a lot more community support before it can become widely adopted.

 For most of Python's lifetime, it lived with a lock that prevented the Python interpreter from executing more than one bytecode instruction at a time across threads.
 This meant that true parallelism with pure-Python code couldn't be